kapsel-hq/kapsel/docs/README.md

-# Hooky Documentation
+# Kapsel Documentation

 > **Bank-grade webhook reliability for mission-critical integrations**

-This documentation represents the complete technical and operational specification for Hooky, our webhook reliability service.
+This documentation represents the complete technical and operational specification for Kapsel, our webhook reliability service.
 Every design decision, architectural choice, and operational procedure is documented here.

 ## Navigation